Anthony Echemendia

-Anthony Luis Echemendía Orduña (born September 10, 1999) is a Cuban freestyle and folkstyle wrestler.
-A two-time Cuban National medalist in freestyle, Echemendia was an NCAA Division I All-American and the Big 12 Conference champion in 2024 out of the Iowa State University.
+Anthony Luis Echemendía Orduña (born September 10, 1999) is a Cuban freestyle and former folkstyle wrestler who competed at 141 pounds.
+A two-time Cuban National medalist in freestyle, Echemendia was a two-time NCAA Division I All-American and the Big 12 Conference champion out of the Iowa State University.

 Early life and career in Cuba

 Echemendía was born in Cabaigúan, Cuba.
 He started training gymnastics when he was four years old but ended up leaving the sport at the age of eight, following his father and brother's steps to start wrestling instead.

 He attended and won his first U14 National Championship in 2012 and since then, he grabbed titles in U15, U17, U20 and U23.
 After a third-place finish in 2017, he reached the finals of the 2018 Senior National Tournament and then, while preparing for the U20 Nationals and Pan-American Championships with the U20 Cuban Pan American team in Guatemala, Echemendía defected from Cuba, sneaking away from his coaches and teammates to cross Guatemala, Belize and Mexico and finally get to the United States late in the year.